gluster/glusterdocs/GlusterFS Tools/gfind_missing_files.md

 2. We do not recommend interrupting the tool when it is running (e.g. by doing CTRL^C).
 It is better to wait for the tool to finish execution.
-In case it is interupted, manually unmount the Slave Volume.
+In case it is interrupted, manually unmount the Slave Volume.
 ```sh
     umount <MOUNT_POINT>
 ```